 Driving Under the Influence

 Everyone can agree that driving under the influence of drugs or alcohol is dangerous.
-FMCSA regulations mandate trucking companies perform random drugs and alcohol tests on drivers.
+FMCSA regulations mandate trucking companies to perform random drugs and alcohol tests on drivers.
 Consuming any controlled substance or alcohol can affect a driver’s ability to judge spaces, time, and lower their dexterity.
 These are all important skills to have when driving semi-trucks.
 Unfortunately, not all drivers pass these tests and are let loose on the road, only to cause major collisions with innocent motorists.

 With the invention of smartphones, distracted driving has become far too common.
 This is even true for truck drivers.
 Regulations prohibit truck drivers from using their phones while driving and must use a hands-free feature to answer calls.
 While things like cell phone use while driving is a common cause of distracted driving, it isn’t the only one.
 Eating, drinking, or even adjusting the radio can distract drivers.
 Taking your eyes off the road is dangerous, and should never be done, especially while operating a semi-truck.